Skip to main content

 4. Upload File to URL: Sends the image data to Slack.

-5. Complete Upload: Finalizes the upload and shares the image in the Slack channel with an accompanying message.
+5. Complete Upload: Finalizes the upload and shares the image in the Slack channel with a message.

 Workflow for Uploading Rendered Images to Slack.